Polish railway signalling: Semi-automatic signals

 Semi-automatic is the most important type of signal on Polish railways.
 Its name reflects the fact that it switches to a red (stop) aspect automatically after a train has passed it but it must be switched back to clear by an explicit action from a signal box or dispatch centre.
 It is the typical signal in use at stations.

 A semi-automatic signal can be recognized by its post which is painted with red and white strips.
 Dwarf versions have their boxes painted so.

 A red (stop) aspect on a semi-automatic signal must not be passed.

 As presented on this compact chart, semi-automatic signals can display both near and distant functions.
 Near signals either command a stop or impose a certain speed limit beginning at that signal.
 Distant signals tell the driver what to expect at the next signal, especially when braking is required.

 Other speeds

 Since 2007 the Ie-1 code which regards signalling allows other speed limits.
-They are indicated by a number representing the speed in tens of km/h (e.g. 5 means 50 km/h) which is lit only with a more restrictive signalling aspect, such that the displayed number relaxes the regular aspect:
+They are indicated by a number representing the speed in tens of km/h (e.g. 9 means 90 km/h) which is lit only with a more restrictive signalling aspect, such that the displayed number lossens the regular aspect: